Leadership & Civic Engagement

 Cultural Awareness

-In this is interactive half-day workshop, participants explore personal and cultural values, biases, prejudices and views.
+In this interactive half-day workshop, participants explore personal and cultural values, beliefs, customs, and behaviors.
 Through conversation and activities, participants learn how culture shapes us, how cultures are different and similar and how we can recognize our own culture(s), including our organization’s culture.
 The fee per participant is $30 and includes a notebook.

 Intercultural Development Inventory (IDI)